kshadow07/Job-Screening-with-AI-and-Data-Intelligence/README.md

 # AI-Powered Job Screening System

-An intelligent recruitment system that uses AI to match job applications with job descriptions through resume parsing and semantic similarity analysis.
+Welcome to the AI-Powered Job Screening System, a cutting-edge recruitment solution designed to revolutionize the hiring process.
+By leveraging advanced artificial intelligence technologies, this system seamlessly matches job applications with job descriptions, ensuring that the best candidates are highlighted for each role.
+Our system excels in resume parsing, semantic similarity analysis, and much more, making it an indispensable tool for modern recruiters.

 ## Features

 - 🤖 AI-powered resume parsing and analysis
 - 📊 Semantic similarity matching between resumes and job descriptions
-- 🔍 Automatic resume summarization
 - 💼 Job description management
 - 📱 Modern React frontend with shadcn-ui
 - 🔒 SQLite database for data persistence
+- 📧 Automatic email notifications
+- 🔍 Semantic embedding for enhanced matching

 ## Tech Stack

 ### Backend
-- Node.js & Express
+-- Node.js & Express
 - SQLite3 with sqlite driver
 - Ollama AI for text generation and embeddings
 - PDF parsing with pdf-parse
 - UUID for unique identifiers
+- Nodemailer for email notifications

 ### Frontend
 - React with TypeScript